 Tony brushes it off and says that he’ll put Patsy at the head of the crew.
 “Prick, you always know what to say to me, don’t you?”

 Paulie’s last line is: “I live but to serve you my liege” (47:34- 49), reestablishing his master/servant relationship to Tony in the very language register used by Shakespeare.

-Conclusion
+Beyond Stereotypes: A Conclusion